 INB03 Development philosophy

-There are four core elements to our development philosophy.
+There are four core elements to our development philosophy for INKmune.

 - Phase I trials must demonstrate safety and evidence of “proof-of-biology”.
-The primary goals of a Phase I trial is to demonstrate the safety profile of INB03 and to determine the dose to move in to Phase II “proof-of-concept” (POC) clinical trials.
+The primary goals of a Phase I trial is to demonstrate the safety profile of INKmune™ and to determine the dose to move in to Phase II “proof-of-concept” (POC) clinical trials.
 Modern Phase I trials need demonstrated “proof-of-biology” (POB).
 What is POB?
-POB is a biomarker strategy that allows patients, their clinicians and the company to know if INB03 is having the effect on the patient’s immune system that we expect.
-We have developed a set of assays that allows us to determine of INB03 is having the expected effects on the MDSC and the patient’s immune system.
-These biomarkers allow us to manage risk by more precisely choosing the proper dose of INB03 for the Phase II trial and allowing everyone to understand that the pre-clinical biology is translating faithfully to the clinic.
+POB is a biomarker strategy that allows patients, their clinicians and the company to know if INKmune™ is having the effect on the patient’s immune system that we expect.
+We have developed a set of assays that allows us to assess in INKmune™ is priming the patient’s NK cells and if those primed NK cells can now kill tumor cells.
+These biomarkers allow us to manage risk by more precisely choosing the proper dose of INKmune™ for the Phase II trial and allowing everyone to understand that the pre-clinical biology is translating faithfully to the clinic.

 Phase I clinical trial in patients with advanced solid tumors with elevated MDSC in their blood